 EastWest Studios is the world’s premier recording facility.
-Located in the heart of Hollywood, the studios have given rise to some of the most celebrated music of the last fifty years, from Frank Sinatra to The Rolling Stones, and has produced more Grammy-winning albums than any other studio in the world.
+Located in the heart of Hollywood, the studios have given rise to some of the most celebrated music of the last sixty years, from Frank Sinatra to The Rolling Stones, and has produced more Grammy-winning albums than any other studio in the world.
 Now, this iconic complex has been brought into the 21st century by an astonishing collaboration between EastWest Sounds producer Doug Rogers and internationally renowned designer Philippe Starck.

 The idea was simple – take the most historic recording studios in the United States and transform it to meet the needs of contemporary artists and producers recording in the new millennium.
 The key ingredient, however, was in preserving the integrity of the live recording rooms, as built by legendary engineer Bill Putnam in 1961.

 The result is a truly unique experience that stimulates both the aural and visual senses, that combines the epic sound recordings of the past with a bold, playful vision of the future.
 A place where artists can meet, mingle, and be inspired, while at the same time shaping the way music is heard for generations to come.

 From Frank Sinatra to the Rolling Stones, Studio One has produced some of the most celebrated albums in music history.
 Spanning over 61,000 cubic feet with a vibrant sound that’s unparalleled, Studio One is perfect for any session – from single voice to 70-piece symphonic orchestra.
 This iconic studio comes complete with a spacious isolation booth and a beautiful Bechstein D-280 Concert Grand Piano and private artist lounge.